-The Inca Trail is also very steep, with many sections reaching grades of 30% or more.
+The Inca Trail is also very steep, with many sections reaching 30% or more grades.
 This can be challenging for hikers used to hiking at lower elevations.
 Hiking poles can be helpful in these sections.
 F

 The weather on the Inca Trail can be unpredictable.
 Temperatures can range from freezing at night to hot during the day, and rain is expected.
 Be sure to pack appropriate clothing and gear for all conditions.

 But many visitors don't realize that the Inca Trail can be challenging.
 It's high in altitude, with some parts reaching over 4,000 meters (13,123 feet).
 It can also be challenging to navigate, with narrow paths and steep climbs.
 And finally, the weather on the Inca Trail can be unpredictable, with everything from searing sun to freezing cold possible in a single day.